kpytang/responsive-privacy-policy/README.md

 #### For developers

-Private Parts is designed to be plug-and-play, and requires minimum configuration.
+This is designed to be plug-and-play, and requires minimum configuration.
 You should basically focus on two files:

 - ``assets/config.json``: Options and text for the policy itself.
 This is where you'll need to include content from your lawyer (see above).
 The project ships with all supported options, all NTIA-supported categories.
   - **pageOptions**: options for the entire policy.
 They're pretty self-explanatory